 '''

-class privacyidea.models.TokenRealm(realm_id=0, token_id=0, realmname=None)
+class privacyidea.models.TokenRealm (realm_id=0, token_id=0, realmname=None)

 '''

-This table stored to wich realms a token is assigned.
+This table stores to which realms a token is assigned.
 A token is in the realm of the user it is assigned to.
 But a token can also be put into many additional realms.